Feluda

-Feluda, or Prodosh Chandra Mitra [Mitter], is a fictional detective, Private investigator created by famous Indian director and writer Satyajit Ray.
-Feluda resides at 21 Rajani Sen Road, Ballygunge, Calcutta, West Bengal.
-Feluda first made his appearance in a Bengali children's magazine called Sandesh in 1965, under the editorialship of Ray and Subhas Mukhopadhyay.
-His first adventure was Feludar Goendagiri.
-Feluda is one of the most impactful Bengali characters of all time.
+Feluda is a fictional detective and private investigator created by Indian director,writer and Oscar winner Satyajit Ray.
+Feluda resides at 21 Rajani Sen Road, Ballygunge, Calcutta, West Bengal, India.
+He first made his appearance in a Bengali children's magazine called Sandesh in 1965, under the editorialship of Ray and Subhas Mukhopadhyay.
+His first adventure was "Feludar Goendagiri".
+Feluda is one of the most impactful and renowned Bengali characters of all time.

 Feluda is often accompanied by his cousin, who is also his assistant, Tapesh Ranjan Mitter (affectionately called Topshe by Feluda), who serves as the narrator of the stories.
-From the sixth story, Sonar Kella (The Golden Fortress), the duo are joined by a popular thriller writer Jatayu (Lalmohon Ganguli).
+From the sixth story, the novel Sonar Kella (The Golden Fortress), the duo are joined by a popular thriller writer, Jatayu (Lalmohan Ganguli).

 Feluda has had been filmed at times, with the character been played by Soumitra Chatterjee, Sabyasachi Chakrabarty, Ahmed Rubel, Shashi Kapoor, Abir Chatterjee, Parambrata Chatterjee, Tota Roy Chowdhury and Indraneil Sengupta.
 Satyajit Ray directed two Feluda movies — Sonar Kella (1974) and Joi Baba Felunath (1978).
-Sandip Ray made a new Feluda film series (continuation of the original series) on Feluda's adventures which started from Baksho Rahashya (1996).
+Sandip Ray made a new Feluda film series (a continuation of the original series) on Feluda's adventures which started from Baksho Rahashya (1996).
 In this series he made ten TV films and six theatrical films in Bengali on the character.
 Sandip Ray also made a stand-alone Feluda film Badshahi Angti (2014) which was intended to be the first film of a reboot series featuring Abir Chatterjee, but the projects were ultimately shelved and Sandip Ray revived his original film series starring Sabyasachi Chakrabarty.

 Character development

 Inspiration from Sherlock Holmes

 Satyajit Ray had deep interests in crime fiction and he read all of Sherlock Holmes fictions in his school days.
 And when Ray himself started writing on crime fictions, unsurprisingly, the character Sherlock Holmes inspired his writings.
-Feluda's character resembles Sherlock Holmes and Tapesh/Topshe's character resembles Dr. Watson.
+Feluda's character resembles Sherlock Holmes and Tapesh/Topshe's character resembles Dr Watson.
 In the stories of Feluda, he is displayed as a big admirer of Sherlock Holmes which he mentions multiple times.
 In Kailash Choudhury'r Pathar he praises the way Holmes used to draw large conclusions from observations.
 In Londone Feluda, when Feluda goes to Baker Street, he openly addresses Holmes as the "master" (Bengali: guru) of all private detectives.